Riding Mill: Styford

+January 1990 air incident

+On Tuesday 9 January 1990 at 14.49, the tail fin of Panavia Tornado 'ZA394', from RAF Laarbruch, was hit by the wing of one of three SEPECAT Jaguars, 'XZ108', flying from RAF Coltishall.

+The Tornado pilots ejected, which broke their legs.
+The debris hit traffic on the A68 at Styford Bridge.
+The Jaguar landed at RAF Leeming.

 Governance

-Riding Mill is in the parliamentary constituency of Hexham, Guy Opperman of the Conservative Party is the Member of Parliament.
+Riding Mill is in the parliamentary constituency of Hexham, Joe Morris of the Labour Party is the Member of Parliament.

 Prior to Brexit, for the European Parliament its residents voted to elect MEP's for the North East England constituency.

 For Local Government purposes it belongs to Northumberland County Council a unitary authority.

 Landmarks

 The corn mill existed in mediæval times and was granted to the monastery at Blanchland.
 It was a good source of profit because all the tenants had to bring their corn to be ground here and hand mills were forbidden by law.
 Since crossing the burn was difficult a pack horse bridge was constructed 1599-1600.
 In recent times the mill has been converted into a residence, but its appearance has been kept.
 The 18 ft water wheel was of the overshot type and a dam 500 yd above the mill retained the water for its use.

 The large house opposite became the Wellington Hotel.
 It is a handsome structure and carries the date 1660 above the door.
 The letters are considered to be the initials of Thomas Errington and his wife Ann Carnaby.
 T.B. has come about by the Boultflour family living here; they were millers and probably altered the E into a B. The house gained some notoriety by its association with witchcraft.
 Anne Armstrong, the witch finder, lived at Birchesnook.
 In 1673 she accused Anne, wife of Thomas Baites of Morpeth, a tanner, of frequenting witches' meetings at Riding Bridge-end, where she danced with the devil.
 She also claimed to have seen Anne Forster of Stocksfield, Anne Dryden of Prudhoe and Lucy Thompson of Mickley, supping with theire proctector which they called their god in the Riding house.
 But the charges were dismissed at the Morpeth Quarter Sessions, the magistrates not being impressed with the evidence.

 Other significant buildings include Oaklands Manor, Wentworth Grange, Underwood Hall, and former vicarage The Glebe.

+Shepherd's Dene, a retreat house shared by the Church of England's dioceses of Durham and Newcastle, is located nearby at Ridingmill Burn.